 Let us just start saying that we really recommend the New Year’s Eve in Rome.
 There was a free concert at the Circus Maximo, just around the corner from the Colosseum.
 It was packed as expected and the fires were great.
 The only issue with the fires is that our comparison is with London, so it is difficult to be impressed.

-Italy was great!
-We ate a lot, we drunk a lot of wine, and we slept a lot.
+Our time in Italy was great!
+Before the New Year’s Eve, we spent time eating a lot, drinking a lot of wine and we sleeping a lot too.
 What more to expect from holidays?
-The only real tourism done was a half day spent in the Colosseum and at the Forum Romano.
+The only real tourism done was a half-day spent in the Colosseum and the Forum Romano.
 A part from that, we were only going out for drinking and eating.

 The streets of Rome takes you back years ago, at least the city centre ones.
 The streets are all narrow and not paved.
 Also, the monuments such as the Pantheon and the Coliseum make you feel like the Roman Empire only disappeared a few years ago.
 It is mesmerising.